 It is important to note that both profits made under this type of structure and any salary or dividends collected by shareholders are subject to taxation.
 Also, this type of entity is relatively complex, as numerous regulations must be followed, including making annual filings.

-S-corporation (S-corp): A S-corp is simply a C-corporation that elected for taxation under Subchapter-S of the Internal Revenue Code.
-Thus, the S-corp is functionally similar to a C-corp.
+S corporation (S corp): An S corp is simply a C corporation that elected for taxation under Subchapter-S of the Internal Revenue Code.
+Thus, the S corp is functionally similar to a C corp.
 However, it is considered a pass-through entity in regards to federal income taxes, which means that profits and losses are passed through to the shareholders of the corporation.
 This taxation pass-through allows the corporation to avoid double-taxation.

-The California S-corp is also different from a C-corp in that it is restricted to one class of stock and may have no more than one hundred (100) shareholders.
+The California S corp is also different from a C corp in that it is restricted to one class of stock and may have no more than 100 shareholders.